chucktilbury/Kata/README.md

 #####################
 #
 # This is a simplified grammar that is based upon BNF.
 It is intended to
-# illustrate the physical syntax of the Simple programming language.
+# illustrate the physical syntax of the Kata programming language.
 It
 # is not expected that this grammar will change very much.
 This is not
 # intended to be a "regular" grammar.
 There are several conflicts that include
 # a big one between a compound_name and a compound_reference.
 This is most